 As a probationary driver, you have a number of driving restrictions :

-If you include the learner and probationary stage, it will take you a minimum of 3 years to get your full license.
+If you include the learner and probationary stage, it will take you a minimum of 3 years to get your full licence.
 It will take 4 years if you get your Class 7 when you are 14.

-To qualify you must obtain the following :
+To qualify, you must obtain the following :

 It will take a minimum of three years to complete both the learner's and probationary stages of the Class 5 program.

-To qualify for a Class 5 GDL or Class 5 license, you will be required to pass a road test.
+To qualify for a Class 5 GDL or Class 5 licence, you will be required to pass a road test.
 First, you have to pass a basic road test and then complete an advanced road test to qualify for your full Class 5.
 Each type of test has a maximum number of points you can get before you pass.

-Passing the basic GDL road test allows you to move up from your learners to a probationary license.
+Passing the basic GDL road test allows you to move up from your learners to a probationary licence.
 The test determines the driver’s ability to safely handle the vehicle, and judge and execute the rules of the road.
 Here’s what you need to know :

 Here are five of the best tips to help you prepare for the advanced road test :